edinaftcteams/ftc-shared/README.md

 This repository contains code and other technical information to share with all FTC teams.
 It is intended to be a place to store and share code, classes, modules, and documentation.
+Most of the code here is in Java but there is lots of information that is applicable to whatever  programming environment your team may be using.

-This is **not** an Android FTC app project.
+This repository is **not** an Android FTC app project os it cannot be directly compiled into usable op modes.

 The [TeamCodeSamples](TeamCodeSamples) folder contains classes and op modes that illustrate strategies and designs from past and current